swiftlang/swift-evolution/proposals/testing/NNNN-task-local-test-trait.md

 ```

 An important caveat to note (and is detailed in the documentation) is that the task local being
 bound _must_ be defined outside the test target.
-One cannot override a task local like so:
+One cannot bind a task local like so:

 ```swift
 @TaskLocal var isEnabled = false